 The maximum load for Graduate students during the summer session is one credit per week of attendance or nine semester credits for a nine-week session.
 Graduate students pay per credit.

-Retroactive Credit is transcripted for students who acquire learning in vertical content courses in which higher levels are dependent on skill and knowledge learned in at lower levels.
+Retroactive Credit is transcripted for students who acquire learning in vertical content courses in which higher levels are dependent on skill and knowledge learned at lower levels.
 If lower level learning can be demonstrated to the satisfaction of faculty who offer vertical content course such as foreign languages, students may request to enroll in the higher level course.
 Students who earn a grade of B- or higher in the higher level course will be awarded retro-credit posted on the official transcript in the term in which the higher level course was completed.

 Retroactive credits for lower level language courses are only awarded for completing courses numbered 102, 201 or 202, or a 300- level course with a grade of B- or higher.
-For example, if students place into a 300- level foreign language course and earn a B- or higher, they would receive retro-credit for SPAN 101, 102 and 201 and it would be posted to the official transcript.
-Retro-credits are not awarded for upper division language courses.
+For example, if students place into a 300- level foreign language course and earn a B- or higher, they would receive retroactive credit for 101, 102, 201 and 202 in that foreign language, and it would be posted to the official transcript.
+Retroactive credits are not awarded for upper division language courses.

-Students should ensure the faculty teaching the higher level course complete and send the Retro-Credit form to the Registrar requesting the posting of retro-credit.
+Students should ensure the faculty teaching the higher level course complete and send the Retroactive Credit form to the Registrar requesting the posting of retro-credit.